grafana/grafana-crossplane-libsonnet/docs/raw/oncall/v1alpha1/integration/spec/parameters/initProvider/templates/index.md

 * **value** (`array`)

-(Block List, Max: 1) Templates for Microsoft Teams. (see below for nested schema) Templates for Microsoft Teams.
+(Block List, Max: 1) Templates for Microsoft Teams.
+NOTE: Microsoft Teams templates are only available on Grafana Cloud. (see below for nested schema)
+Templates for Microsoft Teams. **NOTE**: Microsoft Teams templates are only available on Grafana Cloud.
 ### fn withMicrosoftTeamsMixin

 ```jsonnet